-Other: Disability and turnover decrements do not operate during retirement eligibility.
+Other: Turnover decrements do not operate during retirement eligibility.

-Miscellaneous Loading: The calculated normal and early retirement benefits were increased by 3.0% for Uniformed and 2.6% for Non-Uniformed to account for the inclusion of unused sick leave in the calculation of Average Pay.
-Post disability benefit liabilities were loaded by 150% to account for potential survivor benefits payable by the retirement system during the period of disability.
+Miscellaneous Loading: The calculated normal and early retirement benefits for the Closed and Year 2000 plans were increased by 3.0% for Uniformed and 2.6% for Non-Uniformed to account for the inclusion of unused sick leave in the calculation of Average Pay.
+The calculated normal and early retirement benefits for the 2011 Tier plan were increased by 1.5% for Uniformed and 1.0% for Non-Uniformed to account for the inclusion of unused sick leave in the calculation of Average Pay.
+Post disability benefit liabilities were loaded by 150% for all future disabilities to account for potential survivor benefits payable by the retirement system during the period of disability.
+Current self-insured disability retirant liabilities are loaded by 23% to account for future survivor benefits.